 7-8 p.m. – Reception

-To join us, RSVP by Jan.
-20, 2022.
+To join us, please RSVP on TFAS Alumni Connect by Friday, May 13.
 If you have any questions, contact TFAS Special Events Director Jane Mack at jmack@TFAS.org or 202.986.0384.
 We look forward to seeing you there!

 The event is a part of our quarterly lecture series and networking event exclusively available to TFAS alumni and friends.
 The series is made possible through the generosity of the Achelis and Bodman Foundation.
 Their gift, made in support of our 50th Anniversary Liberty + Leadership Campaign initiative to engage and mobilize the global TFAS alumni network, allows alumni leaders to continue their education in liberty.
 To learn more about the series and see future events, visit TFAS.org/NYCALS.